Background pattern

 If you take more Clopidogrel Pharma Combix than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

 If you forget to take Clopidogrel Pharma Combix

-If you forget to take a dose of Clopidogrel Pharma Combix, but remember before 12 hours have passed since the time when you should have taken the medication, take the tablet immediately and the next one at the usual time.
+If you forget to take a dose of Clopidogrel Pharma Combix, but remember before 12 hours have passed since the time you should have taken the medication, take the tablet immediately and the next one at the usual time.

 If you interrupt treatment with Clopidogrel Pharma Combix

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible adverse effects

-The frequency of possible side effects listed below is defined using the following convention:
+The frequency of possible adverse effects is defined using the following convention:

-• Very common (may affect more than 1 in 10 patients)
+• very common (may affect more than 1 in 10 patients)

-• Common (may affect between 1 and 10 in 100 patients)
+• common (may affect between 1 and 10 in 100 patients)

-• Uncommon (may affect between 1 and 10 in 1,000 patients)
+• uncommon (may affect between 1 and 10 in 1,000 patients)

-• Rare (may affect between 1 and 10 in 10,000 patients)
+• rare (may affect between 1 and 10 in 10,000 patients)

-• Very rare (may affect less than 1 in 10,000 patients)
+• very rare (may affect less than 1 in 10,000 patients)

-• Unknown frequency (cannot be estimated from available data)
+• frequency unknown (cannot be estimated from available data)

 Contact your doctor immediately if you experience: